Hybrizon

 Hybrizon is the genus in the subfamily Hybrizontinae of ichneumonid parasitoid wasps.
 The subfamily was previously called Paxylommatinae, and has in the past been considered part Braconidae, or a separate family altogether.

 Description and distribution

 Hybrizon lacks the 2m-cu crossvein present in most other ichneumonids.
 It is a small and slender wasp with short palpi and fused 2nd and 3rd metasomal segments.

 This genus has a holarctic distribution.

 Biology

 Hybrizon is unusual in that it is an endoparasitoid of ants.
-Female wasps oviposit into larval ants while they are being transported outside of the nest by worker ants.
-Oviposition is carried out very quickly, in less than one second.
+Female wasps oviposit into larval ants while they are being transported outside the nest by worker ants.
+Oviposition occurs very quickly, in less than one second.
 Immature Hybrizon pupate within the ant nest without spinning a cocoon.